sneha567thapa/React_project/README.md

-here, I have created Adventure webpage using React.
+Here, I have created Adventure webpage using React.

 In the project directory, you can run: